AryamanSaini30/ChatBot/README.md

 You can also upload .csv files and can extract data from it and can ask questions from the same.  ------ final.py is the final code, trial.py was former code for checking the same ------ sample.csv file is the dataset ------
-Used sreamlit to deploy the web-application.
+Used sreamlit to deploy the web-application